-- (a) Except in hearings concerning the formation of a local improvement district, aAll oral testimony shall be taken under oath or affirmation. - (b) The Examiner may impose reasonable limitations on the nature and length of testimony.
-In so doing the Examiner shall give consideration to: (1) the expeditious completion of the hearing; (2) the need to provide parties of record a fair opportunity to present their cases; and (3) accommodating the desires of all members of the public to be heard when public testimony is taken. - (c) Where the rights of the participants will not be prejudiced, testimony of a witness may be taken by deposition or by electronic means, such as telephone or television. - (d) Parts of a hearing may be closed to public observation by the Hearing Examiner under a provision of law expressly authorizing such closure or under a protective order entered by the Examiner.
+(a) All oral testimony shall be taken under oath or affirmation.

+(b) The Examiner may impose reasonable limitations on the nature and length of testimony.
+In so doing the Examiner shall give consideration to (1) the expeditious completion of the hearing; (2) the need to provide parties of record a fair opportunity to present their cases; and (3) accommodating the desires of all members of the public to be heard when public testimony is taken.

+(c) Where the rights of the participants will not be prejudiced, testimony of a witness may be taken by deposition or by electronic means, such as telephone or television.

+(d) Parts of a hearing may be closed to public observation by the Hearing Examiner under a provision of law expressly authorizing such closure or under a protective order entered by the Examiner.
 Upon a showing of good cause, the Examiner may exclude a witness from observing parts of the hearing in which the witness is not a participant.